pvtodorov/synapsePythonClient/CONTRIBUTING.md

 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**

-After a bug report is received, expect a Sage Bionetworks staff member to contact you through the submission method you chose ([Synapse Help Forum](https://www.synapse.org/#!SynapseForum:default)or [Github issue](https://github.com/Sage-Bionetworks/synapsePythonClient/issues).
+After a bug report is received, expect a Sage Bionetworks staff member to contact you through the submission method you chose ([Synapse Help Forum](https://www.synapse.org/#!SynapseForum:default)or [Github issue](https://github.com/Sage-Bionetworks/synapsePythonClient/issues)).
 After ascertaining there is enough detail for the bug report or feature request, a JIRA issue will be opened.
 If you want to work on fixing the issue or feature yourself, follow the next sections!

 ### Fixing bugs and improvements

 The open work items (bugs and new features) are tracked in JIRA in the [SYNPY Project](https://sagebionetworks.jira.com/projects/SYNPY/issues).
+Issues marked as `Open` are ready for your contributions!

 ### Fork and clone this repository